-Cumberland Valley is home to gifted craftsmen that make everything from beer to home decor to jewelry.
+Cumberland Valley is home to gifted craftsmen who make everything from beer to home decor to jewelry.
 Whether you're wearing, displaying or tasting these fine artisan crafts, you'll be sure to love every moment of this handmade weekend.

 Make it a Weekend